Table of Contents

 Prayer for God’s strength

-Please remind us that You are always with us, ever-present in our time of need (Psalm 46:5).
+Glorious God, we thank you for giving us strength and protecting us always.
+We ask for forgiveness in times when we rely on ourselves to overcome our struggles.
+We often forget that it is Your power that is working through us.
+Please remind us that we shall not be moved because You are always with us, a very present help in time of need (Psalm 46:5).
 Help us, Lord, to trust in You once again.
-Please give us the strength to deny ourselves and allow Your plans to manifest in us.
 Remind us to be patient because Your plans are not our plans.
 Your ways are higher than what we could ever hope to imagine (Jeremiah 29:11-12).
-Continue to prepare us and shape us into the people You plan us to be.
+Continue to prepare and shape us into the people You plan us to be.

-Father, we thank you for allowing us to come to you in prayer, and we ask all these things, in Jesus’ name, Amen.
+Father, thank You for allowing us to come to You in prayer, and we ask all these things in the name of Your Son, Jesus Christ, the Highest, Amen.

 The message of Psalm 46:5 is that God is always with us.
-We hear that every time yet often we forget, especially when we’re having a hard time.
-It’s more difficult to believe that God listens to all our prayers and cries of help when nothing we do is going our way.
+We hear that every time yet often we forget, especially when we’re in the midst of hard times.
+It’s more difficult to believe that God listens to all our prayers and cries for help when nothing we do is going our way.

-It is why Psalm 46:5 is so essential because it will serve as a reminder for us every day, for every situation.
-This means that in everything we do, God will always help us.
-There are no limitations, no requirements, and specific conditions; God is always present, and He will always extend His hand to help.
-So let us hold firmly into His promise and trust in God’s movements in our lives.
-For His plans were never to harm us but to give us hope and a future (Jeremiah 29:11).
+It is why Psalm 46:5 is so essential because it will serve as a reminder for us from when morning dawns to when mournful night comes.
+This means that whatever challenges we may have, we shall not be moved.
+God shall help us.
+There are no limitations, no requirements, and no specific conditions; God will help us, and He is present not just from dawn to dusk but also even if the earth melts away.
+The world may pass, but we can hold firmly to His promise and trust His movements in our lives.